Sole proprietorship in Germany: what it is and how to start one

 Setup costs

 As a sole trader, you’re personally liable – meaning that your business debts aren’t legally separate from your personal assets.
 This structure gives you freedom, but it also means you take on all the risk.
-Think about whether this suits your goals and circumstances.
+Consider carefully whether this suits your goals and circumstances.

 Registration fees